Subgraph Retrieval Enhanced Model for Multi-hop Knowledge Base Question Answering: Experiments

 Before the weakly supervised pre-training, we create 100,000 pseudo instances for unsupervised pre-training (Cf. Section~\ref{sec:training} for details).
-The results presented by the orange bars show that unsupervised pre-training can significantly improve the original \smodel (0\% weakly supervised data) by more than 20\% Hits@1.
-Adding only 20\% weakly supervised data after unsupervised pre-training can achieve comparable performance with 100\% weakly supervised data.
+The results presented by the orange bars show that unsupervised pre-training can significantly improve the original \smodel (0\% weakly supervised data) by about 20\% Hits@1.
+However, with the increase of the weakly-supervised data, adding unsupervised pre-training does not take better effect.

 \ipara{Summary.} The above results show the effectiveness of the weakly supervised pre-training.
 Meanwhile, the unsupervised strategy can be an alternative choice when the QA pairs are scarce.